Show more

 EU Digital COVID Certificate: Vaccinating the Dead

 When it comes to the European vaccine passport, called the EU digital COVID certificate, experts usually praise it for implementing the strict privacy rules of the GDPR, especially from overseas.
-In fact, allowing member states of the EU to develop their own versions of the COVID certificate was a risk, which eventually paid off.
+Allowing member states of the EU to develop their versions of the COVID certificate was a risk, which eventually paid off.
 That doesn’t mean there were no flaws, however.

 Tim Berghoff of GData, a German computer security company, pointed out many issues with the EU certificate’s German version.
 We’ll highlight two: